WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Social Security: Says younger workers should be able to opt out of Social Security taxes and retirement benefits.

 Taxes: Eliminate the federal income tax and the IRS.
 Meantime would vote for a national sales tax, supports certain excise taxes and certain tariffs.
 Favors massive spending cuts to defund close to half the government and eliminate the need to replace the income tax at all.
-Supported payroll tax cut.

-War: Bring all or nearly all troops home, from Afghanistan and other foreign posts, "as quick as the ships could get there."
+Wars: Bring all or nearly all troops home, from Afghanistan and other foreign posts, "as quick as the ships could get there."
 Opposed U.S. intervention in Libya.
 "We've been fighting wars since World War II, technically in an unconstitutional fashion."
 Cut Pentagon budget.

 Abortion: Now supports constitutional abortion ban after saying states should decide their own laws on such issues.
 Backed Texas law that attempts to discourage abortions by making doctors describe the fetus' size limbs and organs to the woman, and make available an image of the fetus and the sound of its heartbeat to her, before she can have the procedure.

 Debt: Was non-committal on the deal that avoided default and raised debt ceiling.
 Proposes to cap federal spending at 18 percent of gross domestic product, down from about 25 percent today, but no specifics on major spending cuts other than from raising retirement age for Social Security and Medicare benefits for future retirees.
 Favors constitutional balanced-budget amendment.
 "No more bailouts."
 Freeze size and salaries of federal civilian work force until budget is balanced.
-Press Congress to cut lawmakers' and president's pay by half.

 Economy: Spur economy by repealing rafts of regulations, Obama's health care law and the law (Dodd-Frank) toughening financial-industry regulations after the meltdown in that sector.
 Create jobs in energy sector by removing obstacles to drilling and production.
 Cut corporate taxes.